-KMA Guardianship Services (KGS) is a division of Kreisher Marshall & Associates, LLC, an elder law firm dedicated to assisting seniors and individuals with special needs.
-With employees headquartered in Columbia, Centre and Elk Counties, we provide guardianship, power of attorney and other fiduciary services throughout the northern tier and central Pennsylvania.
+KMA Guardianship & Fiduciary Services is a division of Kreisher Marshall & Associates, LLC, an elder law firm dedicated to assisting seniors and individuals with special needs.
+With employees headquartered in Columbia, Centre and Elk counties, we provide guardianship, power of attorney and other fiduciary services throughout the northern tier and central Pennsylvania.

-KGS staff participates in face-to-face visits, either in-person, FaceTime or Zoom, with all of our clients at a minimum of least once every quarter.
-KGS also conducts monthly, and oftentimes even more frequent, status updates/check-ins.
+KMA Guardianship & Fiduciary Services staff participates in face-to-face visits, either in-person, via FaceTime or Zoom, with all of our clients at a minimum of least once every quarter.
+We also conduct monthly, and oftentimes even more frequent, status updates/check-ins.
 We are available as needed Monday through Friday 9 am-5 pm and 24 hours per day, 7 days per week on an emergency basis.

 What Is Guardianship?

-In Pennsylvania, incapacity is found when an AIP’s ability to receive and evaluate information effectively and communicate decisions in any way is impaired to such a significant extent that he/she is partially or totally unable to manage his financial resources or to meet essential requirements for his physical health and safety.
-A person cannot be declared incompetent simply because he or she makes irresponsible or foolish decisions, but only if the person is shown to lack the capacity to make sound decisions.
-For example, a person may not be declared incompetent simply because he spends money in ways that seem odd to someone else.
-Also, a developmental disability or mental illness is not, by itself, enough to declare a person incompetent.
+According to Pennsylvania Statute Title 20, Section 5501, incapacity is found when an AIP’s ability to receive and evaluate information effectively, communicate and make decisions in any way is impaired to such a significant extent that he/she is partially or totally unable to manage his financial resources or to meet essential requirements for his physical health and safety.

 After the petition is filed, the court appoints an attorney to represent the interests of the AIP if the AIP does not have his/her own attorney or cannot afford an attorney.
 A hearing date is scheduled.
 The petition must be served on the AIP at least 20 days before the scheduled hearing date and must also be served on interested parties.
 Generally, the AIP is required to attend the hearing.

-Whether you need to petition for guardianship for a loved one or are looking for someone to serve as Guardian, we have you covered.
-To find out more information, please reach out to us at (570) 798-1084 or [email protected].
+Whether you need to petition for guardianship for a loved one or are looking for someone to name as guardian, we have you covered.
+To find out more information, please reach out to us in Bloomsburg at 570-798-1084 or send us an email.